 There is a special section in the Texas Penal Code for assault on a public servant.
 What is a public servant?
-A public servant is someone who works for the government, a person who creates and enforces our laws.
+A public servant is someone who works for the government at the state or local level.
+In general, these are the people who create and enforce our laws.
+Among others, these people are police officers, DPS state troopers, sheriff's deputies, prosecutors and other government employees.
+For more on who is a public servant, read below.
+The concept of a public servant is broad includes many different types of professions.
 Many people get upset with our government, how it is run, and upset with the individuals who are tasked to run the government and enforce the laws.
 However, if these tempers rise and frustrations reach a level where a person reacts physically, they can find themselves facing serious criminal charges.
 There can be heavy penalties if you are facing this accusation.
-Assault public servant is more serious than a normal assault.
+Assault public servant is significantly more serious than a normal assault.

 Assault Public Servant is a Third Degree Felony

 The Texas Legislature who drafted the law wanted to make assaulting a public servant harsher than a regular assault.
-It is a third degree felony in Texas.
+Assault is already a serious crime that can have consequences for your future.
+However, assault bodily injury is a class A misdemeanor.
+Assault public servant is a third degree felony in Texas.
 This means that it carries a range of punishment of between two and ten years in Texas prison and up to a $10,000 fine.
-Assault of a public servant is exactly the same crime as assault bodily injury, but with two added elements: obviously, the alleged victim must be a public servant, and the person being charged knows the victim is a public servant.
+When you are dealing with a charge that carries the possibility of prison time, this is not to be taken lightly.
+Defending a felony means the stakes are higher.
+If you are facing a felony, your case will be in District Court, instead of County Court.
+Your case will be indicted.
+To be indicted, the case goes through the grand jury process.
+Assault of a public servant is exactly the same crime as assault bodily injury, but with two added elements: the alleged victim must be a public servant, and the person being charged knows the victim is a public servant.
 Here is the statute for assault bodily injury:

 Section 22.01.
 Assault.